Communities of Practice

 See No Enemy - Hear What Matters

-See No Enemy – Hear What Matters are practice sessions – online & in-person – exploring core principles of Nonviolent Communication (NVC) in real time.
+See No Enemy – Hear What Matters is a practice group that explores the core principles of Nonviolent Communication in real time.
 By donation, drop-in and ONLINE, on the 2nd and 4th Wednesdays of each month, 7:00 – 8:30pm.
 By listening for the deeper needs of ourselves and others we begin to transform our judgments, build our capacity for compassion and increase our skills to make peace.
 Come to learn, come to listen, come to be heard.
 All are welcome.
 A basic understanding of NVC principles is requested but not required – please see suggested intro videos by clicking “Contact”.

 How can I join a Community of Practice?